CoolPenguin42/hyproled/README.md

 Options:
   -a x:y:w:h  The effective area.
 Useful for bars.
 [Default: The entire screen] -i          Inverts the area.
 Useful for focus effect of a window or popup.
-  -s          Swap lit pixels.
+  -s          Shift lit pixels.
 Useful to prevent burn in, when called periodically.
   -m ID       Id of your oled monitor (hyprctl monitors).
 [Default: 0] -h          Display this help message.